-The following information should be considered a non-comprehensive list provided for reference only.
+The following information should be considered a non-comprehensive list and is provided for reference only.

 There is no guarantee that any or all of these things will occur, or in what order, or if your Supervisor or Board of Education will help you (although ideally someone will).
 Consider this as a starting point of what is most important to do during your first weeks.